rehierl/node-tree-outliner/1-3-set-theory/readme.md

-This folder is intended to hold aspects related to sets of elements.
+This content is intended to hold aspects related to sets of elements.

 unordered tree <=> hierarchy of sets